Unboxed-Software/solana-course/content/anchor-cpi.md

 To apply what you've learned about CPIs in this lesson, think about how you could incorporate them into the Student Intro program.
 You could do something similar to what we did in the lab here and add some functionality to mint tokens to users when they introduce themselves.

 Try to do this independently if you can!
 But if you get stuck, feel free to reference this [solution code](https://github.com/Unboxed-Software/anchor-student-intro-program/tree/cpi-challenge).
 Note that your code may look slightly different than the solution code depending on your implementation.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=21375c76-b6f1-4fb6-8cc1-9ef151bc5b0a)!